 Exceptions to the 10% penalty

-When the total 529 plan distribution is greater than the AQEE, the amount of the excess will be subject to income tax on the earnings portion of the withdrawal.
-However, the 10% penalty is waived when the non-qualified distribution occurs as a result of the tax credit adjustment, up to the amount of the qualified expenses that justified the tax credit.
+When the total 529 plan distribution exceeds the AQEE, the excess amount will be subject to income tax on the earnings portion of the withdrawal.
+However, the 10% penalty is waived when the non-qualified distribution occurs due to the tax credit adjustment up to the amount of the qualified expenses that justified the tax credit.

-There are also exceptions when the beneficiary dies, is disabled or attends a U.S. military academy.
+There are exceptions when the beneficiary dies, is disabled, or attends a U.S. military academy.

 How to report a taxable 529 plan distribution on federal income tax returns